splunk/observability-workshop/docs/module7/vo_getting_started.md

 You may have noticed that when we created each policy there was the warning message `There are no routing keys for this policy - it will only receive incidents via manual reroute or when on another escalation policy`

-This is becuase there are no Routing Keys linked to these Escalation Polices, so now that we have these polices configured we can go and create the Routing Keys.
+This is because there are no Routing Keys linked to these Escalation Polices, so now that we have these polices configured we can go and create the Routing Keys.

-### 6. Create Routing Keys
+## 6. Create Routing Keys

 Routing Keys map the incoming alert messages from your monitoring system to an Escalation Policy which in turn sends the notifications to the appropriate team.